top of page

 Is Your Gifted Child Actually Struggling?
 Don’t Miss the Signs

-“How’s it going for you guys?” someone asked.
-Folks were sharing their pain.
+“How’s it going for you guys?” someone asked me.
+Other parents were sharing their pain.

-“My child is just bored…they already know the stuff they're teaching,” I confided.
+“My child is just bored…he already knows the stuff they're teaching,” I said.

-And after decades of parenting and teaching gifted kids, I say this with confidence: They all struggle at some point.
+But after decades of parenting and teaching gifted kids, I can tell you this with complete confidence: Every one of them will struggle at some point.

 If I had known then what I know now...

-Parenting a Gifted Child Means Some Struggles Are Different
+Parenting a Gifted Child Means Some Struggles Look Different

 You’re expecting me to say be humble or don’t brag.
 Let your child fail at some things and learn on their own.
 And those things are true.
 But they’re not my best advice.